-By targeting above, the DWC of 1.53 will, say, reduce to 1 dollar.
-This means that for getting sales of 1 dollar, we are investing only 1 dollar in working capital which was 1.53 dollar earlier.
-Same effect on EBT will be there as we explained above.
+By targeting the above, the DWC of 1.53 will, say, reduce to 1 dollar.
+This means that for getting sales of 1 dollar, we are investing only 1 dollar in working capital which was 1.53 dollars earlier.
+The same effect on EBT will be there, as we explained above.

 How to take Actionable Steps by Analyzing Days Working Capital?

-We can express the Days of Working Capital like following as well.
-It is because ultimately in this ratio, we are only comparing the short term current assets and liabilities with sales of the company.
+We can express the Days of Working Capital like the following as well.
+It is because, ultimately, in this ratio, we are only comparing the short-term current assets and liabilities with sales of the company.

 |Days Sales Outstanding||0.58||Days Accounts Payable Outstanding||0.44|